\\\ Pet-Friendly Holidays

 If it’s your first time away with your dog then there are a few things to get to know when taking a holiday.

 - Coastlines and beaches lift restrictions during Autumn, Winter and Spring on many of the UK popular beaches so long dog walks on a clifftop is possible during cooler months.

 - Dogs can get cold and wet so dog jackets are essential piece of kit can help to keep them dry.

 - Pet insurance details are always good to have to hand, as are microchipped details.

 - Make checks on local vet practices before leaving on holiday just in case of any emergency.

 - Don’t forget to pack any necessary dog medication.

 - Taking some flea and tick treatment is handy if the location may require it.
 Country and coastal wide life can differ enormously from that of your local home.

-- Poo bags must be used around and outside holiday rental properties at all times, as in all public places.
+- Poo bags must be used around and outside holiday rental properties at all times, as in all public places, even including beaches.

 - A dog collar and ID tags are a legal requirement for any dog when in a public place.